-As described in more detail in the attached Informational Memo on Special Joint Committee (SJAC), in the Spring of 2013, a Special Joint Advisory Committee (SJAC) was established with representatives of the University of Toronto and UTFA to discuss potential changes to the Memorandum of Agreement between The Governing Council of the University of Toronto and University of Toronto Faculty Association (MOA).
-The SJAC and its subcommittees met regularly between March 2013 and December 2014 in order to reach the tentative agreement summarized in the attached Informational Memo, including the two elements regarding changes to the MOA of October 10, 2014, attached here.
-The SJAC process was extended several times in order to accommodate further collegial discussion and was expertly facilitated by the Honourable Frank Iacobucci.
+As described in more detail in the attached Informational Memo, in the Spring of 2013, a Special Joint Advisory Committee (SJAC) was established with representatives of the University of Toronto and UTFA to discuss potential changes to the MOA between the Governing Council of the University of Toronto and UTFA.
+The SJAC and its subcommittees met regularly between March 2013 and December 2014 in order to reach the tentative agreement summarized in the attached Informational Memo, including the two tentative agreements regarding changes to the MOA of October 10, 2014, attached here.
+The SJAC process was extended several times in order to accommodate further collegial discussion and was expertly facilitated by the Honourable Frank Jacobucci.